This page is about how to reduce the risk of melanoma skin cancer. You can find the following information

 - A family history of skin cancer

 Cancer Research UK's SunSmart website has lots of information about protecting you and your children in the UK and abroad.
+You can read more about buying sunscreen below.

 One of the best ways to protect your skin from the sun's UV rays is to spend some time in the shade when the sun is strong.
 During the UK summer, the sun's UV rays are usually strongest between 11am and 3pm.
 It's important to be especially careful about protecting your skin from sunburn during these hours.
 Trees, umbrellas, canopies or buildings can all provide shade and help you protect your skin.